UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Tyler:** Beanie was hella entertaining; I'll give them that much.
 I mean, I don't want to get involved.
 I'm sure there are two sides to every story, but that was pretty damning.

 **Algy:** I can't lie.
 Hit him with the unfollow.
-But we followed each other until I figured until that leaked, I was like, but I did.
-I have to hit him with the unfollow.
-I am not going to lie.
+But we followed each other until I figured out about what leaked.

 But as far as more Universe Updates, Tyler, I think that you got to have more alpha that you can link us on.
 I don't think anyone has talked about the status or explained how the auctions will work.
 In general, or the status of when those are coming, that is the thing.
 Everything's coming soon.
-Like no specific date, probably.
+Like no specific date.

 **Tyler:** So we won't know the timeline for the auctions until probably Friday because the scraper will be affected by it, and it's going to depend on how complete the scraper is.
-From an API perspective, ultimately, the marketplace right now is probably, in the short term, more important than auctions.
+From an API perspective, the marketplace right now is probably, in the short term, more important than auctions.
 And if we have to put all hands on deck, and instead of delaying the marketplace, we should delay the auctions because 2 separate teams are working on them.
 But we won't know based on what Ryan got back.
 We have a good feeling that we won't have to delay anything or change anything.
 So the reason that we have not released the launch date for the auctions is that we need to make sure that the auctions don't delay the marketplace.
 So it's contingent on incomplete information, and we'll know more by Friday.
 As far as the dope features of the Auctions, I think that Transmental is the most extremely excited about auctions.
 So I would rather.

 **Nick:** He had already went over some things, but he didn't know what he could or couldn't say.
 I mainly like talking about content features, but I think we can tell.